subaru-hello/subaru-hello/README.md

 <br>
 <h2> English Entry </h2>
-Really appriciate your visiting my profile through Battle of Runteq hosted by StartUp Technologies.Inc Greate honor to introducing myself as below.
+Really appriciate your visiting my profile through any sites or SNS links.
+Greate honor to introducing myself as below.
-Made from Yokohama, 23 years old.
+Made from Yokohama, 24 years old.
 Graduated from Aoyama Gakuin Univ. aka Aogaku, majored in International Econ.
 Was a member of a track and field club, and my major is 110mH.
 A bit fast I am as I won this cup as below link.haha 【Hurdle】 https://www.youtube.com/watch?v=LyWvh359Vyw

-- 👋 Hi, I’m @subaru-hello.
-23 years old worked at Trust bank before!
-- 👀 I’m interested in high-nutritious meals with cheap price! feel free to text me if you know it!
-- 🌱 I’m currently learning Ruby ,using Rails6 as a library!

-I got champion at Kanto Univ.
-Cahmpionship in 2019 while job hunting term lol.

 <!---
 subaru-hello/subaru-hello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.